thedandano/CST334_OS/Lab6/README.md

 # Lab 6 Instructions

 ### Description
-This Lab solves the producer/consumer problem using the alphabet.
+This Lab solves the producer/consumer problem using semaphores and the alphabet.
 <br /><br />Note: `threadsync.c` was provided by Prof. Lamble at CSUMB, and `threadSync3.c` is just my experiment for the same problem using many threads.

 ### To Run: